 Brands need to build Visibility & Reputation online

 The discerning Chinese fashionista spends on average 2 hours per day browsing online.
 For high value products the level & degree of research by the consumer is typically higher.
-Anyone who’s spent time in China will instantly notice how digitally orientated this modern society has become from WeChat, to Cross Border Commerce, Shopping Forums & PR you need to make an impact to your target demographic in the online sphere if you are going to drive sales.
+Anyone who’s spent time in China will instantly notice how digitally orientated this modern society has become across their social media and e-commerce platforms.
+From WeChat, to Cross Border Commerce, Shopping Forums & PR you need to make an impact on your target demographic in the online sphere if you are going to drive sales.

 Millennials and the Luxury Sector